 - Pay types: All student jobs are hourly positions.
 Payments for academic merit awards should be submitted through the Financial Aid Operations and Services Office.

-- Hours: U.S. Citizens and permanent residents may work up to twenty-five (25) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
-International students (F1 or J1 visa) may work up to twenty (20) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
+- Hours: Domestic students may work up to twenty-five (25) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
+International students (F-1 or J-1 visa) may work up to twenty (20) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
+All student employees are limited to 7.5 hours per day.

 - Evaluations: Supervisors are encouraged to provide constructive feedback to student employees throughout the year.
 Supervisors are asked to complete an employee evaluation at the end of each assignment.
 In addition to identifying a student employee's strengths and areas needing improvement, the evaluation can be used as a tool to determine eligibility for rehire for the following year.